 An experienced journalist, Wilson was a columnist and staff writer for The Daily Leader for six years and is also the award-winning former editor of Hattiesburg Publishing, which produces The Pine Belt News weekly newspaper and Signature Magazine.
 He has also headed marketing and public relations efforts for the nation’s 12th-largest foodservice distributor, a regional sign manufacturer, and two regional nonprofit organizations.

 He is the founder and former president of the William Carey University Pine Belt alumni chapter and serves on the executive committee for the Mississippi Pine Belt chapter of the National Alliance on Mental Illness, also known as NAMI.
 He also volunteers with United Way of Southeast Mississippi as a member of their marketing and events committee.
 Since 2023, he has served as treasurer for the Hattiesburg Historic Neighborhood Association and the Walthall Foundation.

-Wilson is a past president of the Pine Belt chapter of the Public Relations Association of Mississippi and served from 2019-2020 as an at-large officer and secretary for the state organization.
-He has also served as vice president of the College Public Relations Association of Mississippi, as a member of the advisory council for the College Media Association and as a board member for Kids Hub Child Advocacy Center in Hattiesburg.
-In 2014, the Hattiesburg American newspaper named him to its “Top 20 Under 40” list for the Pine Belt area.
+Wilson is a past president of the Pine Belt chapter of the Public Relations Association of Mississippi and served for two years as an officer for the state organization.
+He also served as vice president of the College Public Relations Association of Mississippi, on the advisory council for the College Media Association, and as a board member for Kids Hub Child Advocacy Center.
+Along with awards for his work from professional organizations such as PRAM, CPRAM, and the Mississippi Press Association, Wilson was named by the Hattiesburg American to its inaugural Top 20 Under 40 list in 2015.